 Nelson Serial No. 8944.

-We've not confirmed the actual manufacturer of this machine but it was probably Ernst Bötcher who started producing sewing machines in 1859 in Berlin.
-The early machines were based on Wheeler & Wilson and Willcox & Gibbs principles.
+There is no indication of the manufacturer of this machine but it was probably produced by Ernst B tcher who started producing sewing machines in 1859 in Berlin.
+His early machines were based on Wheeler & Wilson and Willcox & Gibbs principles.
 The firm was reasonably successful and production continued until 1930 when we understand it was purchased by Singer.

 The same type of machine was offered for sale by James G. Weir, with his trade mark: Jas G. Weir 2 Carlisle Street, Soho Square, London, W. stamped on the slide plate.